mnabialek/docker/readme.md

 dcu proxy
 ```

-Now you should be able to access your site using `test.app` in your browser
+Now you should be able to access your site using `http://test.app` in your browser.
+If you created project using `dcc2` you should get working both `http://test.app` and `https://test.app` but if you used `dcc` only http version will be working by default.

 ## Other projects